 The following tables present our selected consolidated financial data for the periods indicated.
 We have derived our selected historical consolidated statement of operations data for the years ended December 31, 2020 and 2019 and for the periods January 1, 2018 through April 10, 2018 (Predecessor) and April 11, 2018 through December 31, 2018 (Successor) from our audited consolidated financial statements included elsewhere in this prospectus.
 We have derived our selected historical consolidated statement of operations data for the year ended December 31, 2017 from our consolidated financial statements not included in this prospectus.
 We have derived our selected historical consolidated balance sheet data as of December 31, 2020 and 2019 from our audited consolidated financial statements included elsewhere in this prospectus.
-We have derived our selected historical consolidated balance sheet data as of December 31, 2018 and 2017 from our consolidated financial statements not included in this prospectus.
-We have derived our selected historical consolidated statement of operations data for the six months ended June 30, 2021 and 2020 from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
-We have derived our selected historical consolidated balance sheet data as of June 30, 2021 from our unaudited condensed consolidated balance sheet data as of June 30, 2021 from our unaudited condensed consolidated balance sheet data as of June 30, 2021 from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
+We have derived our selected historical consolidated financial statements not included in this prospectus.
+We have derived our selected historical consolidated financial statements not included in this prospectus.
+We have derived our selected historical consolidated financial statements not included in this prospectus.
+We have derived our selected historical consolidated financial statements not included in this prospectus.
+We have derived our selected historical consolidated financial statements not included in this prospectus.
+We have derived our selected historical consolidated financial statements of operations data for the six months ended June 30, 2021 and 2020 from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
+We have derived our selected historical consolidated balance sheet data as of June 30, 2021 from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.